chef/chef-web-docs/chef_master/source/recipes.rst

 .. warning:: When attribute blacklist settings are used, any attribute defined in a blacklist will not be saved and any attribute that is not defined in a blacklist will be saved.
 Each attribute type is blacklisted independently of the other attribute types.
 For example, if ``automatic_attribute_blacklist`` defines attributes that will not be saved, but ``normal_attribute_blacklist``, ``default_attribute_blacklist``, and ``override_attribute_blacklist`` are not defined, then all normal attributes, default attributes, and override attributes will be saved, as well as the automatic attributes that were not specifically excluded through blacklisting.

-Attributes that should be saved by a node may be blacklisted in the client.rb file.
+Attributes that should not be saved by a node may be blacklisted in the client.rb file.
 The blacklist is a Hash of keys that specify each attribute to be filtered out.

 Attributes are blacklisted by attribute type, with each attribute type being blacklisted independently.
 Each attribute type---``automatic``, ``default``, ``normal``, and ``override``---may define blacklists by using the following settings in the client.rb file: